 What are PFAS?

-Per and polyfluoroalkyl substances, or PFAS, are a diverse group of compounds resistant to heat, water and oil.
+Polyfluoroalkyl substances, or PFAS, are a diverse group of compounds resistant to heat, water, and oil.
 For decades, they have been used in hundreds of industrial applications and consumer products such as carpeting, clothing, upholstery, food paper wrappings, fire-fighting foams and metal plating.

 What if I have health concerns?

 If you are concerned about potential health effects from exposure to PFAS, contact your doctor or health care professional.

 Where does my drinking water come from?